 We all face times when life isn’t going as planned.
-I’ve recently felt stuck, and let me tell you, I am not one that enjoys waiting or the unknown.
+I’ve recently felt stuck, and let me tell you, I am not one who enjoys waiting or the unknown.
 When things aren’t going my way, my first instincts are impatience and over-analyzation.
 I’ve had to acknowledge that these negative emotions don’t help anything.
 Instead, they put you even further into a funk, making it hard to see that your situation is only temporary.
 And more importantly, there are still things you can control, even when it feels like everything else is out of your control.

 The three key things you can still control: